 I would venture to guess that most (if not all) of the people who read this blog are not directly involved in the immigration system in this country.
 We are just average citizens, so these things boil down to our hearts, our attitudes, and the support we express for the laws, policies, and practices of those who govern us.

 I think the Bible couldn’t possibly be any clearer than it is: our attitudes should be to welcome strangers and not to judge our foreign neighbors because God, Himself, watches over and protects the foreigners among us, and He desires us to have the same attitude.
+That seems to suggest that we should not jump to judgmental conclusions about them – we should give them the benefit of the doubt.

 We do need law and order.
 We should not allow murderers, rapists, drug traffickers, human traffickers, gang members, and people with criminal intent into our country.
 That would not be loving to our neighbors in this country.
+At the same time, we should have a system that welcomes strangers who desire to live peacefully and lawfully among us.

 We should not, however, assume that all foreigners are murderers and rapists.
 When we do that, we judge them.
 When we support not giving them the due process that is provided to citizens, our position is in direct opposition to God’s commandments (to treat them as native-born, the way we would want to be treated).

 If the law didn’t afford non-citizens due process, God’s people should speak out against it, because it wouldn’t be a just law.
-Our law, however, does extend due process to non-citizens.
-We should not be ok with our government violating due process for anyone.

-Our constitutional system of justice is built on the notion of due process, which includes the adage of “innocent until proven guilty.”
-The system is designed to make us go slowly and not to judge hastily.
+Our system of justice is designed to make us go slowly and not to judge hastily.
 It requires the government to prove its case – even when the facts seems obvious.
-It treats all people (who God created in His image) with equal dignity – even if they have committed crimes (or are alleged to have committed crimes).
+It treats all people (who God created in His image) with equal dignity – even if they have committed crimes (or are alleged to have committed crimes) – even if they are violent crimes.

 Sometimes, the facts are not what they seem.
 We know this from stories of innocent men who have languished on death row or life imprisonment until the real killer is found.
 Injustice happens despite the safeguards in the system, like innocent until proven guilty.
+How much more injustice would be done in a system without safeguards?

-One thought on “How Should We Judge Our Neighbors?
+One thought on “How Should We Judge Our Neighbors?”